alicht/buddybuddy/README.md

 ## Set up
 ### MAC INSTALL

-Install and run Postgres.
-We use brew, but use whatever suits your fancy.
+1. Install and run Postgres.
+We use brew (`brew install postgresql`), but use whatever suits your fancy.

-`brew install postgresql`

-Clone the repo, cd into it, run bundler, and initialize the database.
+2. Clone the repo, cd into it, run bundler, and initialize the database.
 ```
 git clone https://github.com/simplereach/buddybuddy.git
 cd buddybuddy